 Richard Conte’s Mr. Brown is a smug, vicious, know it all killer whose most famous quote is “first is first and second is nothing.”
 He keeps telling Diamond, he’s a “little man” making little money ($96.50 a week).
 Brown is ultra cool, dresses meticulously and cares for no one but himself.
 He never lets former mob boss, Joe McClure (Brian Donlevy), now his right hand man, forget that he’s nothing now, mercilessly reminding him he’s second and second is nothing.

 McClure wears a hearing aid which becomes significant in two of the film’s best known scenes.
 In the first, Diamond is kidnapped by two of Brown’s top henchmen, Fante (Lee Van Cleef) and Mingo (Earl Holliman).
 Tired of Diamond doggedly coming after him, Brown is going to teach the cop a lesson.
-After they pour down Diamond’s throat a bottle of hair tonic, containing 40% alcohol, he asks to borrow McClure’s hearing aid, then pushing it into Diamond’s ear.
+After they pour down Diamond’s throat a bottle of hair tonic, containing 40% alcohol, he asks to borrow McClure’s hearing aid, then pushes it into Diamond’s ear.
 His two thugs turn up the volume on a radio, torturously blasting the music into Diamond’s ear and head.
 The second scene, later in the film, occurs when Brown finds out about Joe McClure’s attempt to betray him.
 This time instead of asking, Brown pulls McClure’s hearing aid out of his ear.
 Innovatively, the soundtrack goes silent simultaneously, we can only hear now what McClure can hear, nothing.
 Guns appears, McClure watches in fear, a quick cut to the guns blasting then back to McClure who is now dead, and silent as the soundtrack.

 Tired of being confined and closely followed everywhere she goes by Brown’s two trusted henchmen, Fante and Mingo, Susan attempts suicide only to find herself in a hospital under police protection.
 Susan is interrogated by Diamond about Brown, who can only get her to murmur the name Alicia.
 Who’s Alicia and what is her significance is Diamond’s only clue.
 Soon Brown appears at the hospital to get Susan released and verbally spars with Diamond thanks to Yordan’s snappish dialogue.